 - Higher energy consumption

 - Heavier weight

-A stick vacuum cleaner is a vacuum cleaner without cord.
-This means that the vacuum cleaner works on a battery, which you regularly recharge.
-The battery life is different for each stick vacuum cleaner.
-Dust ends up in a dust container that you emptied regularly.
+A stick vacuum is a vacuum without cord.
+This means that the vacuum cleaner works on a battery, which you recharge regularly.
+The battery life is different for each stick vacuum.
+Dust ends up in a dust collector that you empty regularly.

 - Limited battery life

 A stick vacuum can function as the replacement for your canister vacuum.
 Do you already have a vacuum, but don't you feel like grabbing the thing for only a few crumbs?
 In that case, a stick vacuum comes in handy.
 You can keep it on the upper floor, for example.
 This way, you don't have to carry your other vacuum up the stairs, and you can remove more dust from the upper floor.
 You can also quickly go over the closet or desk if your stick vacuum has a built-in handheld vacuum.

 A vacuum and stick vacuum are too different from each other to make a good comparison.
 It mainly depends on your wishes and home situation which suits you best.
 Generally, you use a regular vacuum for the larger vacuum jobs and a stick vacuum is useful for small rooms, or as a supplement.
 I've put the most important similarities and differences in an overview.